Canal 26 (Argentina)

 Canal 26 is an Argentine news pay television channel and website operated by Grupo Telecentro.
 It broadcasts from La Matanza Partido, although its studios are located in Capital Federal, Capital City from Argentina.
 Founded in the mid‑1990s as a variety channel, it soon evolved in a 24-hour news channel, although it also shows some music and special interest shows.

-Canal 26 can be normally tuned on channel 7, although Telecentro, cable operator from the same company, chooses to offer it on channel 11, Dirrctv on 720 and Cablevision on channel 18.
+Canal 26 can be normally tuned on channel 7, although Telecentro, cable operator from the same company, chooses to offer it on channel 11, DirecTV on 720 and Flow on channel 18.